jkomoros/boardgame/server/README.md

 It can be finicky to set all of the cards correctly for the animation to work as you want; the easiest way is to set boardgame-card-stack's stack property to the stack in the state, and then have a dom-repeat with boardgame-card that have item="{{item}}" index="{{index}}", and the card's children how to render if there is content.
 If you do that, everything will work as expected!

+boardgame-card's size can be affected by two css properties: --card-scale (a float, with 1.0 being default size) and --card-aspect-ratio (a float, defaulting to 0.6666).
+Cards are always 100px width by default, with scale affecting the amount of space they take up physically in the layout, as well as applying a transform to their contents to get them to be the right size. --card-aspect-ratio changes how long the minor-axis is compared to the first.
+If the scale and aspect-ratio are set based on the position in the layout, the size will animate via boardgame-component-animator as expected.

 ### Optional: BoardgameBaseGameRenderer

 If your game renderer inherits from BoardgameBaseGameRenderer, you'll get a few convenience goodies.